 Looking for tips on what to do in Bend Oregon?

-We spent 5 days exploring Bend during our Oregon road trip, and down below are what we believe are the best things to do in Bend Oregon including tubing, hiking, drinking beer (or cider) plus advice on where to stay.
+We spent 5 days exploring Bend during our Oregon road trip, and here is what we believe are the best things to do in Bend Oregon including tubing, hiking, drinking beer (or cider) plus advice on where to stay.

 Bend, Oregon was a place I had heard about for its hot summers, epic outdoor adventures, serene river tubing and blossoming craft beer scene.

 What we discovered during our 5 day visit was all of this, plus an interesting volcanic environment, a spectacular High Desert state park, delicious food, thriving music scene, fantastic local craft beers and ciders, and a hipster downtown feel.